Research Project (PGT) PSYCH5038P

 - Available to Erasmus Students: No

-This course is designed to give students the experience of designing and presenting a cutting-edge research
+This course is designed to give students the experience of designing and presenting on a cutting-edge research

 project under close supervision of academic staff in psychological laboratories and writing up the results appropriately for peer-reviewed publication.